SkylineCommunications/SLC-DISMACRO-Script-Context/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=SkylineCommunications_SLC-DISMACRO-Script-Context&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=SkylineCommunications_SLC-DISMACRO-Script-Context)

 Contains a DIS Macro to generate a ScriptContext class that retrieves all the ScriptParameter tags and parses them into properties.
+The macro includes a check for a JSON array, because low code apps will fill in those parameters as a json array.

 > [!Note]
 > This generated class can be used as a start.
 For example all the properties are generated as "string" because the ScriptParameter attribute "type" only supports string.